Skip to main content

 Architecture Deep Dive

-- Sandbox layer (4 crates): WASM compilation and execution via wasmtime, capability-based permission grants, memory limit enforcement, and the MCP proxy that mediates all tool invocations through a centralized, auditable gateway
+• Sandbox layer (4 crates): WASM compilation and execution via wasmtime, capability-based permission grants, memory limit enforcement, and the MCP proxy with credential vault, token pool, and circuit breaker for all tool invocations

-- Compliance layer (5 crates): GDPR data classification and access logging, ISO 27001 control mapping, ISO 42001 AI-specific governance, DPGA standards for digital public goods, and an encrypted state manager that ensures sensitive data at rest is never stored in plaintext
+• Compliance & interop layer (4 crates): A2A protocol for cross-platform agent communication with SSE streaming, GDPR data classification and access logging, ISO 27001 control mapping, ISO 42001 AI-specific governance, and an encrypted state manager with adaptive memory for cross-session context

 Three principles guided every design decision in ArgenTor: